quantnetwork/overledger-sdks/SDKs/rust/testnet/docs/CreateTransactionApi.md

 > crate::models::PrepareTransactionResponse prepare_transaction_request(authorization, prepare_payment_transaction_request_schema)
 Prepare a DLT transaction for signing

 Transforms a transaction request into a payload ready for signing for the requested DLT and returns a request ID for executing.
-Supported transaction types in this release are “Payment” (to send payments) and “Smart Contract Invoke” (to invoke arbitrary smart contract functions)
+Supported transaction types in this release are \"Payment\" (to send payments) and \"Smart Contract Invoke\" (to invoke arbitrary smart contract functions).
+Warning: Bitcoin transaction fees will be deducted from the last destination provided in the transaction payment request.
+If the last destination payment value is not enough to cover the fees, your Bitcoin payment transaction will fail.

 ### Parameters